Archive for the 'Life in Paris' Category

 November 20th, 2007

 In the course of doing research for my latest post on Gridskipper, Algerian Patisseries in Paris, Joe and I had to sample as many delicious Algerian pastries as we could.
 It’s a tough job, I know, but someone’s got to do it.
 If you’ve never tasted Algerian pastries, I would highly recommend them.
-They are similar […]
+They are […]

 Pétanque, Taxidermy, and Ramen